 Each student is an individual and will learn at different rates and to different standards.
-While at City of Rochester School, our aim is for all KS4 students achieve a passing grade in Maths and English GCSE as a minimum.
-Some students will be better suited to other courses which have a more practical element to them – this could include BTECs, AQA Unit Award Scheme
+While at City of Rochester School, our aim is for all KS4 students to achieve a pass grade in Maths and English GCSE (or equivalent) as a minimum.
+Some students will be better suited to other courses which have a more practical element to them – this could include BTECs or OCR awards.

 All 16-18 learning programmes are individually tailored to the student’s abilities and goals.
-The 16-18 programme provides more focused goals and activities that students will be able to use in adulthood, with each having a
+The 16-18 programme provides more focused goals and activities that students will be able to use in adulthood.

-Request additional information regarding The City of Rochester School Curriculum and courses by completing the contact us form on the link below:
+To request additional information regarding The City of Rochester School Curriculum and courses please complete the contact us form on the link below:

+Farm School will run for a 6-week block where pupils from KS1 to KS3 (optional at KS4) will have the opportunity to attend Kent Life farm.
 The aim is for pupils to engage with the natural world and to understand farming and its importance to international, national and rural economies.
-All pupils will gain an understanding of food safety and security, elementary animal husbandry, crops and climate change, caring for and protecting the countryside as well as working with animals.
+All pupils will gain an understanding of food safety and security, animal husbandry, crops and climate change, caring for and protecting the countryside as well as working with animals.
 The emphasis is on practical skills and knowledge acquisition in relation to how farming affects all our lives.

 This curriculum offer engages pupils in ecosystems through visits to nature reserves, wetlands and coastal sanctuaries.
 Children who are connected to nature are happier, healthier and more creative.
-Pupils will take advantage of the many nature and wildlife opportunities available across Medway and Kent, learning about bird and animal life, plants and trees, rivers and oceans.
-Protecting and enhancing the natural world will be a feature of this programme to enable pupils to develop a lifelong love of nature and how it is the foundation of our wellbeing and prosperity.
+Pupils will take advantage of the many nature and wildlife opportunities available across Medway and Kent, learning about bird and animal life, plants and trees, rivers and oceans through photography.

-This will run for a 6-12 week block during the academic year where pupils in KS1 and KS2 will collaborate on creating animated films.
+This will run for a 6-week block where pupils in KS1 and KS2 will collaborate on creating animated films.
 They will work on creating characters, developing storytelling skills, learn the technical aspects of film making as well as developing a range of life skills.
-Pupils will take their creativity, imagination and skills to the next level.
 Pupils in KS3 –KS5 will also participate in Film School and these year groups will write, develop, feature and create documentaries that link to key issues that affect young people today.
-Our aim is to build a new, diverse generation of filmmakers!
-Within the primary school curriculum there are clear links through the processes of character creation, writing of fiction and storytelling.

-The school provides an integrated therapy service, which includes Speech and Language, Occupational Therapy, Counselling and Dyslexia support.
-The range of therapies will be extended further in the near future to include educational psychology and play therapy.
+The school provides an integrated therapy service, which includes Speech and Language, Occupational Therapy, Play Therapy.
+Counselling and Dyslexia support.
+The range of therapies will be extended further in the near future to include educational psychology.